olcaysah/olcaysah.github.io/_pages/updates.md

 ## 2010
 ### __August__

-* I started my Master of Science (MS) at Modeling Simulation and Visualization Department in Old Dominion University, Norfolk VA
+* I started my Master of Science (MS) at Computational Modeling and Simulation Engineering in Old Dominion University, Norfolk VA